 A Rebuild To Support The Motorcycle Relief Project

-I decided that I would not keep my next project but would auction it off (likely I’ll use Bring A Trailer (BAT) for the auction) and donate the proceeds to a local charity that supports military and first responders who are battling PTSD; the Motorcycle Relief Project.
+I decided that I would not keep my next project but would auction it off (originally I considered using Bring A Trailer (BAT) for the auction, but things changed) and donate the proceeds to a local charity that supports military and first responders who are battling PTSD; the Motorcycle Relief Project.

 So, which model could I use for this project?
 I have wanted to rebuild an R80 G/S but the price for them has gone way up, so that’s not a feasible choice.
 I have a friend that picked up an R80ST.
 The ST model was built as a street version of the R80 G/S. The ST was introduced in 1983 model year (October 1982) and discontinued at the end of the 1984 model year.
 Consequently there weren’t many of them built and only approximately 1,000 were imported into the US (First VIN# 6207001, Last VIN# 6207980).
 This bike is the 317th built for the US market.
 Nonetheless, they have not skyrocketed in price, so rebuilding an R80ST for a charity auction provides me some experience working on a “G/S like” model but at a cost I can afford.